Zedyz/YOLOv8_ALPR-system/README.md

 If needed, install the requirements file using a conda env.

 ## Model and Dataset Downloads
-(Links no longer active, model needs to be trained again) You can download all necessary models and datasets via the links provided below:
+You can download all necessary models and datasets via the links provided below (Links no longer active, model needs to be trained again):

 - **Models**: [Download Models](https://drive.google.com/drive/folders/1hP9Q7bW9zBOvUIfMmZ-XrLuQhWhB2qqc?usp=sharing)
   - `model_1`: Trained for license plate detection.